Personal Use of Business Property (Condo, Timeshare, etc.)

 Besides knowing which expenses may be deductible, it is important to understand potential limitations on the amounts of rental expenses that you can deduct in a tax year.

 There are several types of limitations that may apply.

 - If you do not rent your property to make a profit, you can deduct your rental expenses only up to the amount of your rental income.

-- Any rental expenses in excess of rental income cannot be carried forward to the next year.
+- You cannot carry forward rental expenses in excess of rental income to the next year.